In recent years, outsourcing real estate services has become a common way to do business much easier.

 True to its name, PeoplePerHour lets employers hire VAs with an hourly rate.
 Good thing is, the platform also lets them hire and manage multiple employees for streamlined and secure transactions.

-VAs hired through business process outsourcing, meanwhile, work in a controlled office and are paid regular salaries and benefits.
+Business process outsourcing, meanwhile, gives a more professional approach to hiring VAs.
+They work in a controlled office and are paid regular salaries and benefits.
 BPO companies provide the resources needed for their work.
 This includes workspace, desktop, phone, internet connection, and IT infrastructure.

 Outsource Accelerator, the leading marketplace for BPOs aims to promote outsourcing to the world and encourages real estate businesses to try it.
 The company lists over 700 companies and thousands of educational resources about outsourcing, including articles, site videos, and the Outsource Accelerator podcast.
 To learn more, check out the Top 40 BPO companies in the Philippines guide.